TheWannabeCoder92/pacman-turtle-python/episodes/episode04/README.md

 - Binding arrow keys to allow real-time control of Pac-Man

 By the end of this episode, Pac-Man is fully visible on screen and can move through the maze using the keyboard.

+⚙️ Note:
+**Movement speed** may feel different across operating systems and computers.
+You can tweak the parameters inside `constants.py` to adjust the speed for a smoother experience.